-the restaurant to have a meal when feeling hungry, or the music to listen when feeling lonely.
+Agents in networks often encounter circumstances requiring them to make decisions.
+For examples, they decide which smartphone to buy when the last one is broken, the restaurant to have a meal when feeling hungry, or the music to listen when feeling lonely.
 Their choices affect their utility, or their measurement of their enjoyments on the outcome.
 A rational agent should seek the best decisions in order to maximize their utility given the potential influences of certain choices.
-Nevertheless, sometimes the influence of the choices is uncertain due to 1) unknown parameters such as the quality of a meal, and 2) the external factors such as the unfamiliar crowd within the same restaurant.
-A learning process is necessary for rational agents to acquire the knowledge of those uncertain parameters and external factors in order to make the right decisions.
+Nevertheless, sometimes the influence of the choices is uncertain due to 1) unknown parameters such as the quality of a meal, and 2) the external factors such as the unfamiliar crowd within the